 So if your WiFi performance is lagging, find out when the last time your WiFi equipment was replaced and how many end users have updated their mobile devices in the past several months.

-Rapid obsolescence of smartphones, and mobile devices, in general, is one of the reasons why your company can benefit greatly with a WiFi as a service subscription that includes a pre-scheduled equipment refresh.
+Rapid obsolescence of smartphones, and mobile devices, in general, is one of the reasons why your company can benefit greatly with a WiFi as a Service solution that includes a pre-scheduled equipment refresh.

 Ten years ago, your network support help desk would be doing a reasonably good job if it was able to answer calls within a few minutes and resolve most issues shortly after that.